Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **inject_source_on_target** [ Type: *bool* ]

-	If True, when plotting the limiting magnitude on the cutout image, inserted an artifical source on the transient position.
+	If True, when plotting the limiting magnitude on the cutout image, inserted an artificial source on the transient position.
 Use wisely as if there is some flux at the target location, this may skew results.